zanymuzik/notes/MIT - Lec 7 - Raft(2).md

 # Lecture 7: Raft (2)

-## The Raft log (Lab 2B)
+## The Raft log (Lab 2B) - I skipped the video

-### As long as the leader stays up:
+### As long as the leader stays up
   - clients only interact with the leader
   - clients can't see follower states or logs

-things get interesting when changing leaders e.g. after the old leader fails how to change leaders without anomalies?
+### things get interesting when changing leaders
+ - e.g. after the old leader fails
+ - how to change leaders without anomalies?
-    diverging replicas, missing operations, repeated operations, &c
+   - diverging replicas, missing operations, repeated operations, &c

-what do we want to ensure?
+### what do we want to ensure?
-  if any server executes a given command in a log entry,
-    then no server executes something else for that log entry (Figure 3's State Machine Safety) why? if the servers disagree on the operations, then a
+- if any server executes a given command in a log entry, then no server executes something else for that log entry (Figure 3's State Machine Safety) why? if the servers disagree on the operations, then a